freakyfelt/secrets-mapper-js/README.md

 }
 ```

+## Migrating from secrets-manager.js

+* All secrets must be prefixed with `sm:aws:` instead of `aws:` just to namespace ourselves

 ## Using the Command Line

 The `secrets-mapper` command line script provides a quick way to map a JSON or